Updating the SiD Detector concept: Updating the detector design

 To verify the performance of the \SID HCAL simulation, the single pion energy resolution has been compared with the results from the large-scale CALICE prototype.
 The comparison is shown in (Fig.~\ref{fig:fig_HCAL_energy_resolution}) and shows good agreement between the simulation and the CALICE test beam results~\cite{1748-0221-10-04-P04014}.

 Previous simulation results have also shown that jet energy resolution in the 3-4\% range can be achieved.
 However, as yet, the effects of variations and uncertainties arising from calorimeter design such as the number of layers, ratio of active to absorber layer thicknesses, calibrations within and between layers, transition regions between electromagnetic and hadronic systems and barrel and endcaps, and those deriving from e.g. confusion in the particle flow algorithm, have yet to be considered in terms of their influence on precision physics results.
-There is therefore a need for detailed studies of these effects and their potential for improving the HCAL design.
-Extensions to and optimization of the design should also address the following: \begin{itemize} \item inclusion of timing layers to assist the particle flow algorithm in separating the delayed shower components from slow neutrons from the prompt components.
+Therefore, detailed studies of these effects and their potential for improving the HCAL design are needed.
+Extensions and optimization of the design are being discussed with the DRD6 collaboration and include the following: \begin{itemize} \item Inclusion of timing layers to assist the particle flow algorithm in separating the delayed shower components from slow neutrons from the prompt components. \item Inclusion of precision tracking layers to assist the PFA.

+\item Exploration of benefits of using on-board intelligence, ranging from simple zero suppression to interlayer communication to assist tracking through the HCAL and or PFA jet reconstruction.

+\item The transition from very fine MAPS ECAL cells to larger HCAL cells should be studied to optimize performance.

-\item potential cost saving by making some of the outer layers thicker if there is no significant degradation in energy resolution.
+\item Potential cost savings by making some of the outer layers thicker if there is no significant degradation in energy resolution.

-\item optimization of the boundary region between the ECAL and the HCAL and optimization of the first layers of the HCAL to best assist with the measurement of electromagnetic shower leakage into the HCAL.

-\item reconsideration of the effects of projective cracks between modules.
+\item Reconsideration of the effects of projective cracks between modules.
 There is some indication from earlier studies that projective cracks have no negative effect on energy resolution, but this needs further verification.

-\item exploration of alternative layouts for HCAL sectors in the end-caps.
+\item Exploration of alternative layouts for HCAL sectors in the end-caps and optimization of the boundary between the barrel and end-caps.